laurent22/joplin/README.md

 | `{{#custom_datetime}}` | Current date and/or time formatted based on a supplied string (using [moment.js](https://momentjs.com/) formatting) | `{{#custom_datetime}}M d{{/custom_datetime}}` |
 | `{{bowm}}` | Date of the beginning of the week (when week starts on Monday) based on the settings format | |
 | `{{bows}}` | Date of the beginning of the week (when week starts on Sunday) based on the settings format | |

+# Plugins

+The **desktop app** has the ability to extend beyond its standard functionality by the way of plugins.
+These plugins adhere to the Joplin plugin API and can be installed & configured within the application via the Tools > Options > Plugins menu.
+This menu allows the manual installation of the plugin using the single 'Joplin Plugin Archive' (*.jpl) file.
+Once the application is reloaded the plugins will appear within the plugins menu where they can be toggled on/off or removed entirely.

+Plugins are currently maintained by the community in the [Joplin Discourse 'plugins' category](https://discourse.joplinapp.org/c/plugins/18).
+These plugins should not be considered 'official' and care should be taken to understand any potential risks that come from installation.

+For more information see [Plugins](https://github.com/laurent22/joplin/blob/dev/readme/plugins.md)

 # Searching